chrisbrickey/findcokezero/README.md

 ## Future Development
-- Integrate Google Maps API to augment retailer objects with latitude / longitude and facilitate maps on frontend
 - Build client that shows map of retailers based on some geographic input (e.g. current user location or manually entered zip code)

 [docs]: docs/